 Leading languages 7-12

 Through learning languages, students engage in purposeful communication and reflect on the heritage, culture and identity of themselves and others.
-The study of one or more additional languages strengthens literacy skills in a student’s first language, and supports participation in the global community.
+The study of one or more additional languages strengthens literacy skills in a student’s first language and supports participation in the global community.

-- Stage 6 courses and eligibility requirements
+• provide an overview of Board-developed Stage 6 language syllabuses and eligibility requirements

 Language study in Stages 4 and 5